Prakhyat2589/pokemon-listing/README.md

 Above test cases are basic and important testing for data fetching and presenting data on site.\
 Rest of the files are ignored for test and code coverage.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm coverage`
+Launches the coverage and generate the coverage report.\
+The coverage threshold for a website is considered 90% which ensures the unit testing is done for majority piece of code in website.\
+Coverage report can be checked in coverage folder which is created after running above command

 ### `npm run build`